 It can be very painful and is followed by redness and swelling.
 A cannonball jellyfish attacks only when instigated.

 Commercial harvesting of these jellyfish as a food source is popular, especially in the Asian region.
-It is the high nutritional and protein content of these jellyfish that makes it such a good source of food especially in the poorer areas where little protein availability in the diet is common.
+It is the high nutritional and protein content of these jellyfish that make it such a good source of food, especially in the poorer areas where little protein availability in the diet is common.
 The jellyfish is eaten as a delicacy in Japan and has also played an important role in traditional Asian medicines for thousands of years.
-It is also believed that Jelly Balls have extra medicinal qualities and is helpful for conditions such as arthritis, bronchitis and high blood pressure.
+It is also believed that Jelly Balls have extra medicinal qualities and is helpful for conditions such as arthritis, bronchitis, and high blood pressure.

 These jellyfish are processed right away after they are taken out of the water, for they tend to get stale rapidly.

-The population of these jellyfish is distributed in the deepest ocean in the world, which is the Pacific, the mid regions of the Atlantic Ocean, and in waters of New England, all the way to Brazil.
-Warm waters with an average temperature of 74 degrees Fahrenheit is considered ideal for these swimmers.
+The population of these jellyfish is distributed in the deepest oceans in the world, including the Pacific, the mid regions of the Atlantic Ocean, and in the waters of New England, all the way to Brazil.
+Warm waters with an average temperature of 74 degrees Fahrenheit are considered ideal for these swimmers.

 A few hours later, the larvae detach themselves from the pouches and find a hard structure to latch on to.
 It is there that the larvae grow in polyps, and even being in this stage, they are capable of preying on small creatures that pass by.